mabdn/feasible-interpretable-trajectory-prediction/README.md

 It makes encoded interactions more interpretable and guarantees that its predictions adhere to physics.
 <!-- In contrast to previous state-of-the-art approaches, it makes the encoded interactions between agents more interpretable and guarantees that its predictions adhere to the physics of motion. -->

-I have developed it as my Bachelor's thesis project (Grade 1.0):
+I have developed it as my bachelor's thesis project (Grade 1.0):
 [thesis.pdf](assets/bachelor-thesis_marius-baden_feasible-interpretable-trajectory-prediction.pdf).